SisyphusMD/archiver/README.md

 Supports local disk, SFTP (Synology NAS, etc.), BackBlaze B2, and S3-compatible storage.

+## ⚠️ Breaking Changes in v0.7.0

+**Direct installation on host systems is no longer supported.** All deployments must now use Docker.

+If you're currently running Archiver v0.6.5 or earlier directly on your host system, see the [Legacy to Docker Migration Guide](docs/guides/migration/legacy-to-docker.md) for step-by-step upgrade instructions.

+**New users**: Continue with Quick Start below.

 ## Quick Start

 Run interactive initialization in a container to generate your bundle file: